syncrosim/pysyncrosim/docs/quickstart.rst

 Connecting Python to SyncroSim
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-The next step in setting up the Python environment for the ``pysyncrosim`` workflow is to create a SyncroSim session instance in Python that provides the connection to your installed copy of the SyncroSim software.
-A new session is created using the :class:`~pysyncrosim.session.Session()` class.
+The next step in setting up the Python environment for the ``pysyncrosim`` workflow is to create a new instance of the ``pysyncrosim`` :class:`~pysyncrosim.session.Session()` class that provides the connection to your installed copy of the SyncroSim software.
 The session can be initialized with a path to the folder on your computer where SyncroSim has been installed.
-If no arguments are specified when the session class is initialized, then the default install folder is used (Windows only).
+If no arguments are specified when the Session class is initialized, then the default install folder is used (Windows only).

 .. code-block:: pycon